Alec-Nelson/GobblerExchange/README.md

 - Main search bar provides some functionality
     - Search by CRN/email/username: works if given the exact term
     - Search by Group: provides results if the search term is in the group name (order matters)
+- Forum search bar searches for phrases in post titles and descriptions.
+- User account creation
+  - Checks for repeated username, checks for vt.edu email address, checks if passwords match
-- User authentication
+- User log in authentication
 - Forum posts ordered by rating (decreasing)
 - Events are ordered by date (increasing)
     - Only upcoming events are shown
 - Creating events
     - date and time must be entered in the specified format